rafidanadyaksa07-crypto/lhpmenkorps/README.md

 ## What's intentionally NOT included

-Compared to the earlier paid version of this project, this build has no Google OAuth, no Midtrans/Duitku payment integration, and no Claude-API photo-timestamp scanning (that feature costs money per use — ask if you want it added back; a free EXIF-based fallback is also possible for photos that carry real camera metadata, though it won't read text painted into the image
+Compared to the earlier paid version of this project, this build has no Google OAuth, no Midtrans/Duitku payment integration, and no AI-vibecoded photo-timestamp scanning (that feature costs money per use — ask if you want it added back; a free EXIF-based fallback is also possible for photos that carry real camera metadata, though it won't read text painted into the image